naiome/cypress-date-picker/README.md

 We prefer you implement your tests in TypeScript, but we also welcome submissions in javascript.
 Just implement your tests in `cypress/integration/DateRangePicker.spec.js`

+## Running the tests
+Run workflow from github [actions]([url](https://github.com/naiome/cypress-date-picker/actions)) Run tests locally using `npx cypress run` to run headlessly or `npx cypress open` to run via the debugger

+## running tests locally will generate mochawesome reports that can be found under the reports folder